Josh Rock: 2025

 At the 2025 World Championship, Rock reached the third round where he was eliminated in a 4–2 defeat to Chris Dobey.
 Following the tournament, he signed a deal with darts manufacturer Target Darts and claimed that he and new Target stablemate Luke Littler could "dominate the sport for years to come."
 At the UK Open, Rock reached his first PDC major semi-final after a 10–7 victory over Nathan Aspinall in the quarter-finals, but lost 11–2 to James Wade.
 He won his first title of the year – his fifth Pro Tour title – at Players Championship 10, defeating Cameron Menzies 8–4 in the final.

 Rock and teammate Daryl Gurney won the World Cup of Darts for Northern Ireland for the first time, defeating Jonny Clayton and Gerwyn Price of Wales 10–9 in a deciding leg.
 He broke the record for most maximums (180s) hit in a World Cup final with nine.

 Rock reached the semi-finals of the 2025 World Matchplay and the final of the 2025 Flanders Darts Trophy, losing to eventual champion Luke Littler on both occasions.
 He made it back-to-back European Tour finals at the Czech Darts Open, where he lost 8–5 to Luke Humphries.
 After making the semi-finals at the 2025 Hungarian Darts Trophy, Rock entered the top ten of the PDC Order of Merit for the first time.

+2026

+At the 2026 World Championship, Rock reached the fourth round of the tournament following wins over Gemma Hayter, Joe Comito and Callan Rydz.
+He exited the tournament after losing 4–0 to Justin Hood.
+On 5 January 2026, Rock was selected to compete in the Premier League for the first time in his career.

+Rock reached his second straight UK Open semi-final, where he was beaten 11–9 by eventual champion Luke Littler.
+On 26 February 2026, during the fourth night of the Premier League in Belfast, Rock hit a nine-dart finish in his 6–2 defeat to Gian van Veen.
+He finished his first Premier League campaign in last place with eight points.
+At the Austrian Darts Open in May, he won his second European Tour title by defeating Kevin Doets 8–6 in the final.

 Personal life

-Rock married his wife Sarah in January 2025, two days before competing at the 2025 PDC World Masters.
-In September 2024, the couple had a daughter.
-He is a supporter of Scottish football club Rangers and local side Ballymena United; he was primary and secondary schoolmates with Northern Irish footballer Ross McCausland.
+In September 2024, Rock and his partner Sarah had a daughter.
+The couple married in January 2025, two days before Rock competed at the 2025 PDC World Masters.
+He is a supporter of Scottish football club Rangers, English club Manchester United, and local side Ballymena United; he was primary and secondary schoolmates with Northern Irish footballer Ross McCausland.
 Rock became an ambassador for Sensory Kids NI, a children's autism charity in Northern Ireland, after his stepson was diagnosed with autism.